What Exactly Is Pneumonia?

 - Older folks may have lesser symptoms.
 They may also be confused or have a lower-than-normal body temperature.

-The immune system’s response to the infection causes inflammation of the lung’s air sacs (alveoli).
+The immune system’s response to the infection causes inflammation of the lungs’ air sacs (alveoli).
 This inflammation can cause the air sacs to fill with pus and fluid, resulting in pneumonia symptoms.
-Pneumonia can be caused by various infectious organisms, including bacteria, viruses, and fungus.
+Various infectious organisms, including bacteria, viruses, and fungi, can cause pneumonia.

 Pneumonia Caused by Bacteria